Global well-posedness of advective Lotka-Volterra competition systems with nonlinear diffusion: Introduction

 where all the parameters are positive constants.
-In \cite{WGY}, global existence and boundedness are obtained for this fully parabolic system when $\Omega$ is one--dimensional and for its parabolic--elliptic counterpart when $\Omega$ is multi--dimensional and $\frac{\chi}{D_2}$ is small.
+Global existence and boundedness of the fully parabolic system are obtained in \cite{WGY} when $\Omega$ is one--dimensional and of its parabolic--elliptic counterpart when $\Omega$ is multi--dimensional and $\frac{\chi}{D_2}$ is small.
 Steady state bifurcation is performed to establish the existence and stability of its nonconstant stationary solutions.
 Moreover, it is shown that (\ref{17}) admits transition--layer steady states when $\chi$ and $1/D_2$ are sufficiently large.
-Kuto and Tsujikawa have done a nice parallel work \cite{KT} on the limiting structure of stationary solutions to (\ref{17}) as diffusion and advection of one of the species tend to infinity.
-Moreover, they investigated internal and boundary layer steady states of the limiting system.
 These nonconstant steady states can be used to model the aforementioned segregation phenomenon.
-Recently it is proved in \cite{SSW} that extinction through competition does not occur in (\ref{17}) in the weak competition case provided with small initial data.
+Recently it is proved in \cite{SSW} that extinction through competition does not occur in (\ref{17}) out of small initial data in the weak competition case.
 Global existence and nonconstant steady states of (\ref{11}) with sublinear sensitivity are obtained in \cite{WZ} when $\Omega$ is a multi--dimensional bounded domain.

-In this work, we extend model (\ref{17}) to the more realistic (\ref{11}) with nonconstant diffusion by assuming that the random dispersal rate of species depends nonlinearly on the population density of the focal species $u$.
+In this work, we extend (\ref{17}) to the more realistic and general model (\ref{11}) with nonconstant diffusion by assuming that the random dispersal rate of species depends non-linearly on the population density of the focal species $u$.
 Moreover, the density--dependent sensitivity means that the advective velocity of species $u$ varies with different population density.
-By nonlinear diffusion and sensitivity, we are able to use (\ref{11}) to describe population--induced dispersals in ecological applications.
-Here for the simplicity of our analysis $D_2$ is assumed to be a positive constant and we shall focus the interplay between $m_i$ and $\alpha$ on our global existence results.
+By nonlinear diffusion and sensitivity, we are able to use (\ref{11}) to describe population--induced dispersal in ecological applications.
+Here for the simplicity of our analysis and to focus the interplay between $m_i$ and $\alpha$ on our results, we always assume that $D_2$ is a positive constant.

-We would like to mention that (\ref{11}) serves as a prototype for reaction--diffusion systems with cross--diffusion which models population pressures created by the competitions.
+We would like to mention that (\ref{11}) serves as a prototype for reaction--diffusion systems with cross--diffusion modeling population pressures created by the competitions.
 For example, Shigesada, Kawasaki and Teramoto \cite{SKT} proposed the following system in 1979 to model the segregation phenomenon of two competing species